What types of projects do Board Fellows undertake?

 - Marketing plans: developing a strategy for public relations or branding

 - Fund development: analyzing current fundraising efforts to increase donations

 - Finance: conducting a cost/benefit analysis for a new investment

 What type of training and support does the Center for Social Impact provide Board Fellows and organizations?

 What is the time commitment for Board Fellows?

 Board Fellows voluntarily commit a similar amount of time per month as a full board member (typically 6-10 hours a month), including attending board meetings, committee meetings, and completing their project.
 The Center strongly encourages the Board Fellow and the organization to discuss expectations at the beginning of their term.
-In choosing Fellows, first preference will be given to students enrolled in BA 601, “Governance of Nonprofit Organizations” (Fall B semester) should expect to spend additional time preparing for and attending class.
+Students enrolled in BA 601, “Governance of Nonprofit Organizations” (Fall B semester) should expect to spend additional time preparing for and attending class.
 This class is strongly recommended as it provides an academic foundation for the Board Fellows program.
-Students who are not able to enroll in BA 601 should contact the CSI staff to explain why they are not able to enroll.

 What is expected from Board Fellows?

 - Attend all board meetings and serve on one board committee

-- Complete a project within the board and committee work that leverages your graduate-level skills
+- Complete a project or set of projects within the board and committee work that leverages your graduate-level skills

 - Help with and attend special events